-FIGURE 18 Building use
+FIGURE 18 Bunding use

-Retain the range and intensity of existing retail uses in Dow's Bay and increase the level of activity in the centre by increasing the residential component of mixed use development
+Retain the range and intensity of existing retail uses in Double Bay and increase the level of activity in the centre by increasing the residential component of mixed use development

-- O1 Encourage upper storey residential development within the centre to enhance the cosmopolitan character of the Double Bay Centre. - O2 Encourage mixed use development to reduce transport and travel requirements. - 03 Injourage the continuation of retail and commercial uses at street level in the centre. - Commercial use. - Encourage arcades and double fronted shops that provide through block connections for pedestrians. - O6 Limit the width of retail frontage to preserve the small shop character of the centre. - O7 Encourage multi-level dwellings on the upper storeys of development as a means of redeveloping small narrow allotments.
+- O1 Encourage upper storey residential development within the centre to enhance the cosmopolitan character of the Double Bay Centre. - O2 Encourage mixed use development to reduce transport and travel requirements. - O3 Encourage the continuation of retail and commercial uses at street level in the centre.

+Encourage first floor retail and commercial use.

+Encourage arcades and double fronted shops that provide through block connections for pedestrians.

+- O6 Limit the width of retail frontage to preserve the small shop character of the centre. - 07 Encourage multi-level dwellings on the upper storeys of development as a means of redeveloping small narrow allotments.

-- O8 Encourage activities which do not have unacceptable noise or other environmental impacts. - O9 Ensure that buildings are designed and constructed to minimise noise and other impacts on building occupants and adjoining properties.
+- 08 Encourage activities which do not have unacceptable noise or other environmental impacts. - nber 2023 09 Ensure that buildings are designed and constructed to minimise noise and other impacts on building occupants and adjoining properties.